Ashraile/DOMContentLoaded/README.md

 * `funcExecuteTime`: The time at which your function was executed.
 * `currentFunction`: A reference to the current function that is being run.

-Supports multiple execution contexts and will preserve previous `onload` and `ready` event handlers.
+Supports multiple execution contexts and will preserve previous `onload` and `ready` event handlers written by other scripts.

 Works in `IE6+`, Edge, Chrome 1+, Firefox 1+, Opera 4+, Safari 3.2+, Safari iOS, Samsung Internet, with a fallback to window.onload that works everywhere.
 And it likely works, although as yet it is impossible and impractical to test, in even earlier browsers.
 Tested via BrowserStack.